freon4dsl/Freon4dsl/notes/for-documentation/On-scoping.md

     ...
 }`

-Then in the .scope file, this property can be declared public or exported, like this, where 'export' is a keyword:
+Then in the .scope file, this property can be declared public or recursive, like this, where 'export' is a keyword:

 `A {